Social media marketing is no longer optional for small businesses in 2023.

 If you want to post content multiple times per day, consider sharing ephemeral content, which we’ll discuss in greater detail shortly.

 Form relationships with social influencers

-What if I told you there was a way for you to increase your social media presence without posting any content to your page?
+What if we told you there was a way for you to increase your social media presence without posting any content to your page?

-Well, as I’m sure you were able to guess, this is definitely a possibility.
+Well, as we’re sure you were able to guess, this is definitely a possibility.